What Has Florida Done To Combat The Opioid Crisis?

 The state has accepted money from the federal government to establish treatment programs and rehabilitation centers, in addition to funneling money toward prevention and recovery services.
 However, a significant portion of these programs is aimed at individuals, who, while they may be combating an addiction, may not yet have committed or been accused of committing a crime.

 They’re too often punishing and penalizing those with drug problems.
 Across many counties, rehabilitation facilities have been shut down.
 Frequently, insurance companies treat drug addiction like a mental health issue, and they provide limited coverage for such issues.
 Insurance companies that do provide coverage often have a lot of caveats, and force their clients to jump through hoops.

 What The Rudman Law Group — Advocates For Those With Addiction And Mental Illness Does

-We represent clients across Florida get the treatment and legal defense they need.
-If you or a loved one is facing serious criminal charges relating to opiate addiction, call our Boca Raton office at 561-815-8751, or use the contact form.
+The firm represents clients across Florida get the treatment and legal defense they need.
+If you or a loved one is facing serious criminal charges relating to opiate addiction, call the Boca Raton office at 561-464-2615, or use the contact form.